rzellem/EXOTIC/docs/README.md

 The two ensemble limits are independent. `"maximum_number_of_ensemble_comparisons_for_transit"` caps only the transit-fit ensemble. `"maximum_number_of_ensemble_comparisons_for_stellar_variability"` caps both stellar-variability-only and fortuitous-variable ensembles.
 Each defaults to `5`, must be an integer of at least `2`, and has no configured upper limit.
 Increase either value to permit a much larger ensemble; EXOTIC will enlarge automatic candidate discovery for the corresponding ensemble where applicable, then use up to that number of surviving comparisons.
 Very large ensembles require more photometry work.
 Stellar-variability and fortuitous-variable ensembles can also retain fewer frames because every selected member must have a usable measurement in a retained frame.

-Ensemble settings retain a single-comparison fallback when EXOTIC cannot build a usable ensemble.
+Ensemble settings retain a single-comparison fallback when EXOTIC cannot build a usable ensemble, except when `"use_exactly_the_comps_provided"` is true.
+Exact-comparison mode fails explicitly if the supplied reference cannot be measured; it never silently substitutes or drops a supplied comparison.
+This makes the same reference star or ensemble reproducible across multiple runs.

+Comparison stars may be supplied in `user_info` using either `"Comparison Star(s) X & Y Pixel"` or `"Comparison Star(s) RA & Dec"`.
+Do not populate both.
+RA/Dec values may be decimal degrees, such as `[[31.04125, 46.68972]]`, or sexagesimal strings, such as `[["02:04:09.90", "+46:41:23.0"]]`.
+Celestial coordinates require a usable WCS and are projected onto the selected reference image before photometry; after projection they are treated identically to supplied X/Y positions.

+Differential-magnitude CSV and plot products are always attempted independently of catalogue calibration.
+Set `"require_apparent_magnitudes": false` when catalogue-calibrated apparent magnitudes are not required; EXOTIC still writes apparent-magnitude products when calibration is available.
+Stellar-variability apparent and differential magnitudes use the raw target/reference flux ratio and are explicitly not airmass-corrected, because a real time-dependent stellar signal can be correlated with airmass.
+Airmass remains in the output as metadata.

 For fortuitous VSX variables found during a transit reduction, `"photometer_fortuitous_variables": true` turns their photometry on; `"use_single_comparison_for_fortuitous_variables": true` selects one comparison (the default), while `false` requests an ensemble capped by `"maximum_number_of_ensemble_comparisons_for_stellar_variability"`.
+Fortuitous-variable differential products remain available when catalogue calibration is unavailable.
 Fortuitous-variable photometry has no no-comparison mode.

 `photometer_fortuitous_variables` defaults to `true` for full FITS reductions with a WCS.
 EXOTIC searches the field in VSX, retains unsaturated stars whose reference-image source-plus-sky noise estimate implies an internal error below 0.05 mag, and measures each retained variable against one calibrated comparison star by default, or against its own calibrated comparison ensemble when `"use_single_comparison_for_fortuitous_variables"` is `false`.
 Exported light curves also retain only frames whose final comparison-calibrated internal magnitude error is below 0.05 mag.
 Each VSX target uses its own frame-level saturation mask: saturation of the exoplanet target does not remove that image from the VSX target's run, while saturated measurements of that VSX target or a reference star are masked only for the affected source and frame.
 The ensemble's high-side comparison-catalog error sigma clip has a 0.01 mag minimum threshold, so comparison errors at or below 0.01 mag are never rejected by that clip.
 Every ensemble AAVSO AID file includes an `#ENSEMBLE-COMPARISONS-XC` JSON header listing every selected comparison star with its label, RA, Dec, pixel position, and catalog calibration.
 Per-star plots, magnitude CSV, AAVSO AID, and ensemble-selection JSON are written below `variables/optimal_variables/<name>/` when the VSX period is at most 10 days and amplitude is at least 0.3 mag, or below `variables/normal/<name>/` otherwise.
 Skipped variables are recorded only in the shared `variables/FortuitousVariables_<date>.json` manifest and do not receive an object directory.
 Set `"photometer_fortuitous_variables"` to `false` to disable these products.